-Benefit Description You Pay Vision services (testing, treatment, and supplies) High Option Standard Option Routine vision exam covered 1 every 24 months Bi-annual eye refractions \$20 copayment for a primary care physician (No deductible) \$20 copayment for a primary care physician Eye examinations related to a specific medical condition \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician Nonsurgical treatment for amblyopia and strabismus, for children from birth through age 18 Note: See Preventive care , children for eye exams for children.
+Benefit Description You Pay Hearing services (testing, treatment, and supplies) (cont.)
+High Option Standard Option Note: For benefits for the devices, see Section 5(a) Orthopedic and prosthetic devices. \$35 copayment for a specialist physician (No deductible) \$40 copayment for a specialist physician Not covered: • Hearing services that are not shown as covered All Charges All Charges Vision services (testing, treatment, and supplies) High Option Standard Option Routine vision exam covered 1 every 24 months Bi-annual eye refractions Eye examinations related to a specific medical condition \$20 copayment for a primary care physician (No deductible) \$35 copayment for a specialist physician (No deductible) \$20 copayment for a primary care physician \$40 copayment for a specialist physician Nonsurgical treatment for amblyopia and strabismus, for children from birth through age 18 physician (100 deddections) physician Note: See Preventive care, children for eye exams for children.
 Benefits are limited to one pair of eyeglasses, replacement lenses, or contact lenses per incident prescribed: To correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts); If the condition can be corrected by surgery, but surgery is not an appropriate option due to age or medical condition.
-Not covered: All Charges All Charges • Eyeglasses or contact lenses, except as shown above Eye exercises and orthoptics, except for nonsurgical treatment of amblyopia and strabismus as described above Radial keratotomy and other refractive surgery Foot care High Option Standard Option Routine foot care when you are under active treatment for metabolic or peripheral vascular disease, such as diabetes.
-20% of the Plan allowance after deductible 30% of the Plan allowance Not covered: All Charges All Charges • Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) • Orthotripsy
+Not covered: All Charges All Charges Eyeglasses or contact lenses, except as shown above Eye exercises and orthoptics, except for nonsurgical treatment of amblyopia and strabismus as described above Radial keratotomy and other refractive surgery Foot care High Option Standard Option Routine foot care when you are under active treatment for metabolic or peripheral vascular disease, such as diabetes.
+20% of the Plan allowance after deductible 30% of the Plan allowance Not covered: All Charges All Charges Cutting, trimming or removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery)